Carlos Santana Preview, Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Carlos Santana (.368 batting average in his past 10 games), take on starting pitcher Aaron Nola and the Philadelphia Phillies at American Family Field, Saturday at 7:15 PM ET.
+On Sunday, Carlos Santana (.489 on-base percentage in past 10 games, 172 points above season-long percentage) and the Milwaukee Brewers face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:05 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3) against the Phillies.
+In his previous game, he hit a home run while going 1-for-3 against the Phillies.

 Carlos Santana Game Info & Props vs. the Phillies